 Economic Growth in Germany

 Surging exports while globalization was at its peak in the mid-2010s propelled strong economic growth in 2014-17.
-However, rising trade tensions, and supply restraints and soft global goods demand in the wake of the pandemic, have weighed on the economy in more recent years: Germany's economy is expected to have markedly underperformed the G7 average in 2021-23.
+However, in more recent years the economy has been weighed on by rising trade tensions, weak demographics, slow adaptation to emerging technologies, chronic underinvestment plus supply restraints in the wake of the pandemic and the Russia-Ukraine war.
+Germany's economy markedly underperformed the G7 average in 2021-24.

 Germany GDP Chart